Addiction Therapy & Counselling

 It might be more useful to ask:

 Is addiction caused by the substance having addictive qualities?
-(This is the physical addiction model).

-Is addiction a personal behaviour?
-(This is the psychological addiction model).
+Is addiction a behaviour?

 However, if you ask the same question to a person who successfully quit smoking because they believed that smoking was just a ‘habit’, then they will almost certainly disagree with the Addiction ‘model’.

 How is it possible, then, that one person was addicted but the other person had a habit?

 Surely, if the physical model of addiction is valid it should always be valid, not just sometimes.

 So if alcohol is addictive, why doesn’t everyone who drinks alcohol become addicted?

 The Medicalisation of Habits

 Medicalisation is the process of explaining human behaviours as being due to body chemistry independently of factors such as social context, individual choice or motivation.